Los Angeles Times: Internet presence and free weeklies

+Gaza war

+An analysis by The Intercept found that the Los Angeles Times exhibited a consistent bias against Palestinians in their coverage of the war in Gaza.
+The outlet disproportionately emphasized Israeli deaths, used emotive language to describe Israeli casualties but not Palestinian ones, and focused more on antisemitism in the U.S. than on anti-Muslim discrimination.
+The study, which examined over 1,000 articles from the first six weeks of the war, found that Israeli narratives were overwhelmingly favored.
+Despite the high Palestinian death toll, their suffering was underreported and dehumanized compared to coverage of similar events in other conflicts, such as the war in Ukraine.
+The bias in media representation influences public perception and U.S. political support for Israel, even as younger audiences increasingly turn to social media for alternative narratives.

-Other controversies
+Other incidents

-It was revealed in 1999 that a revenue-sharing arrangement was in place between the Times and Staples Center in the preparation of a 168-page magazine about the opening of the sports arena.
+In 1999, it was revealed that a revenue-sharing arrangement was in place between the Times and Staples Center in the preparation of a 168-page magazine about the opening of the sports arena.
 The magazine's editors and writers were not informed of the agreement, which breached the Chinese wall that traditionally has separated advertising from journalistic functions at American newspapers.
 Publisher Mark Willes also had not prevented advertisers from pressuring reporters in other sections of the newspaper to write stories favorable to their point of view.

 Michael Kinsley was hired as the Opinion and Editorial (op-ed) Editor in April 2004 to help improve the quality of the opinion pieces.
 His role was controversial, for he forced writers to take a more decisive stance on issues.
 In 2005, he created a Wikitorial, the first Wiki by a major news organization.
 Although it failed, readers could combine forces to produce their own editorial pieces.
 It was shut down after being besieged with inappropriate material.
 He resigned later that year.

-The Times drew fire for a last-minute story before the 2003 California recall election alleging that gubernatorial candidate Arnold Schwarzenegger groped scores of women during his movie career.
+In 2003, the Times drew fire for a last-minute story before the California recall election alleging that gubernatorial candidate Arnold Schwarzenegger groped scores of women during his movie career.
 Columnist Jill Stewart wrote on the American Reporter website that the Times did not do a story on allegations that former Governor Gray Davis had verbally and physically abused women in his office, and that the Schwarzenegger story relied on a number of anonymous sources.
 Further, she said, four of the six alleged victims were not named.
 She also said that in the case of the Davis allegations, the Times decided against printing the Davis story because of its reliance on anonymous sources.
 The American Society of Newspaper Editors said that the Times lost more than 10,000 subscribers because of the negative publicity surrounding the Schwarzenegger article.